oxiby/book/src/guide/modules.md

 When we match on the result, we use the pattern `Ok(_)`.
 The underscore matches any value but does not bind it to a variable.
-We use this because we aren't going to be doing anything with the unit inside the result—we just want to know when the `add_food` call was successful.
+We use this because we aren't going to be doing anything with the unit inside the result---we just want to know when the `add_food` call was successful.

 Just like `new`, `add_food` is marked with `pub` so we can use it from `main.ob`.
 Of course, not all methods need to be marked with `pub`.